NeronNymus/protection/README.md

 # Installation Instructions for Linux Users

-There are five ways to install protection: using `curl`,`wget`, the Python interpreter, Java source code or C source code.
+There exist other five ways to install protection: using `curl`,`wget`, the Python interpreter, Java source code or C source code.

 ## Option 1: Install Using curl